 After we create the alarm any email addresses outlined in the list above will have 72 hours to accept the SNS subscription for email notifications.
 Failure to accept the subscription will invalidate the alarm for that email address and that email will NOT receive alarms.

 Note: CloudWatch billing alarms only provide a rough estimate of current monthly spend.
-They do not represent actual spend at any given point in time and numbers may be skewed due to reserved instance usage and service credits/grants applied to any DLT linked account.
+They do not represent actual spend at any given point in time and numbers may be skewed due to reserved instance usage and service credits/grants applied to any DLT member account.